firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/high-power-vesc-scooter-reliability-guide.md

 - Override desktop input wizard center-voltage prompts on one-direction throttles or finish calibration in the mobile app to prevent reversed brake/throttle mapping.[^19]
 - Re-run input + motor detection after changing traction control or ramp settings on CL350 hardware; writes occasionally drop, erasing throttle calibration.[^20]
 - Slow ABS overcurrent can mask poor current tuning yet saves time when observers are unstable—disable only after fixing detection and ramp configuration.[^21]
+- Keep the absolute-current limit roughly 1.5× your phase ceiling once you raise battery amps; JPPL’s fix for Hugo’s throttle cutouts was simply lifting ABS to ~240 A so 100 A battery / 180 A phase tunes stop faulting.【F:knowledge/notes/input_part011_review.md†L538-L538】
 - Avoid triggering permanent BLE pairing (“pairing done”) unless you truly need it; clearing the lockout demands a VESC Tool update and manual flag reset.[^22]
 - When scripting 1WD/2WD toggles on Spintend bridges, isolate CAN or power between controllers—otherwise the “sleeping” ESC keeps mirroring the active unit’s battery current and never actually idles.[^spintend_toggle]